Shopping in Milan

 There are very few department stores in Milan.
 That said, the Rinascente, which is a department store with luxury brands and expensive goods is in the Piazza del Duomo.
 The advantage is that it opens every day of the week, and the top floor plays host to a number of enticing restaurants and terraces.

-If you would like to check out Milan’s opening times, click on the following article: Opening times in Milan.
+If you would like to check out the opening times of stores in Milan, click on the following article: Opening times in Milan.